 And then they’ll start to get more golden brown towards the later half of cooking (forgive the bad photos; my kitchen lighting isn’t overly great)…

-After that, you’ll add in a little garlic and deglaze the pot with wine.
+After that, you’ll add in a little garlic and deglaze the pot with the wine.
 Then add in your stock, bay leaf, and thyme and let it all simmer for about 10-15 minutes.

-The total time to make the base does take a while, but as you can see, it’s pretty hands off and only requires minimal ingredients.
+The total time to make the base does take a while, but as you can see, it’s pretty hands-off and only requires minimal ingredients.

 While the base of the soup is finishing up, you’ll make the chaffles to go on top.
 If you haven’t heard of chaffles before, essentially they’re a simple blend of egg and cheese that crisps up amazingly well in a waffle maker!